haiwera-silk-cd/magento-devdocs/guides/v2.1/install-gde/prereq/nginx.md

 		zlib.output_compression = On

     <div class="bs-callout bs-callout-info" markdown="1">
 We recommend setting the memory limit to 2G when testing Magento.
-Refer to [Required PHP settings]({{ page.baseurl }}/install-gde/prereq/php-settings.html) for more information.
+Refer to [PHP配置要求]({{ page.baseurl }}/install-gde/prereq/php-settings.html) for more information.
     </div>

 4. Save and exit the editor.